flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/console.md

 The sidesticks are the pilots' primary control for manual flight.

 They are springloaded and automatically return to the neutral position.
-They do not receive any feedback from the control surfaces as the Airbus uses a flybywire systems without force feedback.
+They do not receive any feedback from the control surfaces as Airbus use the fly-by-wire system without force feedback.

 When the autopilot is engaged the sidsticks are locked in neutral position.